InstinctSyndicate/TheBlackInstinct/README.md

-- 👋 Hi, I’m @TheBlackInstinct
+- 👋 Hi, I’m @TheBlackInstinct aka Instinct
-- 👀 I’m interested in ...
+- 👀 I’m interested in everything tech related
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning programming in Python and Kotlin.
+Also learning more about crypto and blockchain tech

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me?
+Twitter and email (pathakayush@protonmail.com)

 <!---
 TheBlackInstinct/TheBlackInstinct is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.